fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

 specify the starting point of the mission, preferably by defining variables so it can be controlled from FAST-OAD input file.

-Without no :code:`start` specified, the mission is assumed to start at altitude 0.0, speed 0.0.
+With no :code:`start` specified, the mission is assumed to start at altitude 0.0, speed 0.0.

 .. note::